Personal Essay

 VIII.
 What We Risk Losing

-I've lived with this idea for more than fifty years.
+I've lived with this idea for decades.

 At twelve, I understood that perfection equals nothingness.